The Happenings on Shaw Hill

 She thought I was guilty.

-“Megan, do you think I was involved?”
+“Megan, do you think I did it?”
 I asked.

 “Nothing,” she said.